eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 A client can then determine if their local record of a peer's MetaData is up to date and MAY request an updated version via the `MetaData` RPC method if not.

-The request MUST be encoded as an SSZ-field.
+The request/response MUST be encoded as an SSZ-field.

 The response MUST consist of a single `response_chunk`.